dmklee/nuro-arm/README.md

 # NEU Robotics Outreach: Robotic Arm

 This repository is built to help students learn more about programming and robotics.
-It aims to provide a high-level interface for performing robotic manipulation tasks.
+It aims to provide a high-level interface for performing basic robotic manipulation tasks.
+The repo is meant to be accessible: the hardware is low cost; a simulator is provided for those who do not purchase the robot; the api is built to work on Windows, MacOS & Linux.

 TODO:
 - ~~GUI for calibration and simple arm movements~~